Porch Welcome Sign

 Cutting the vinyl

-7. For all outdoor projects, I use oracle 651 vinyl which is a permanent outdoor vinyl.
-Load the vinyl on the Cricut mat with the vinyl facing up.
-Set the vinyl setting on the dial on the Cricut machine. load the vinyl and push the ‘C’ button to start the cutting.
+For all outdoor projects, I use Oracle 651 vinyl, as it’s a durable, permanent outdoor vinyl.
+Place the vinyl onto the Cricut mat with the vinyl side facing up.
+Set the machine’s dial to the “Vinyl” setting, load the mat, and press the ‘C’ button to begin cutting.

-8. When the machine has finished cutting push the arrow button on the machine to release the mat.
-You now need to weed the vinyl.
-This means removing all the excess vinyl to leave behind only the design.
-Using the Cricut weeding tools or a craft knife remove all the vinyl from the inside of the letters.
+When the machine finishes cutting, press the arrow button to release the mat.
+The next step is to weed the vinyl, which means removing all the excess vinyl so only your design remains.
+Using Cricut weeding tools or a craft knife, carefully take out the unwanted vinyl, including the pieces inside the letters.

 Transferring the image

-9. To transfer the image you need a piece of transfer film big enough to cover the design you want to transfer.
-Place the transfer over the design and smooth over the surface with a Brayer or scraper.
+To transfer the image, cut a piece of transfer film large enough to cover your entire design.
+Place the transfer film over the vinyl and smooth it down firmly using a Brayer or scraper to ensure it adheres evenly.

-10. Remove the transfer film, the design should now be stuck to the transfer film.
-Place the design in the position you want on the wooden board and rub the design with a scraper.
-Next, pull back the transfer film slowly leaving behind the design.
-For a design this size it is easier to work with if you do it in 2 pieces.
-To finish off my porch welcome sign I use a bow from a recycled belt and glued it to the top of the board.
+Peel away the backing from the transfer film—your design should now be adhered to it.
+Position the design where you want it on the wooden board, then firmly rub it down with a scraper to ensure it sticks.
+Slowly peel back the transfer film, leaving the vinyl design in place.
+For a design this large, it’s easier to apply it in two sections.
+To finish my porch welcome sign, I made a bow from a recycled belt and glued it to the top of the board.

 More Cricut project ideas